 The drainage area upstream of Syphon Canyon Dam is 0.3 square miles.
 The reservoir collects some natural runoff during the rainy season from this area.
 It primarily stores recycled water from IRWD's MWRP, which is located approximately seven miles west-southwest from Syphon Canyon Dam.
 Recycled water is conveyed from the MWRP to Rattlesnake Reservoir, and then delivered to Syphon Reservoir through the Highline Canal, which discharges directly into the reservoir.
 The reservoir has a 15-inch outlet pipe, which has a 12-inch butterfly valve on the upstream side and two 16-inch butterfly valves on the downstream side.
-The outlet pipe conveys water to a chlorination station and then into IRWD's recycled water distribution system.
-The outlet pipe can also be used to drain the reservoir by conveying water through a 48-inch reinforced concrete pipe and then into a drainage ditch.
+The outlet pipe conveys water to a chlorination station and then into IRWD's recycled water through a 48-inch reinforced concrete pipe and then into a drainage ditch.
 The ditch capacity is not known.